Frequently Asked Questions

 What are the deadlines for submitting faculty applications for hire and promotion?

-To be considered for the monthly CAP meeting, completed packets must be submitted to OFAA via your department administrator 6 weeks in advance of the anticipated CAP meeting.
-You can find review the CAP deadlines and meeting schedule, and you can also find them on all the “Step 3” pages of the Apppointment and Promotions 1-2-3 process.
+For interested applicants for appointment and promotion in the School of Medicine, to be considered for the monthly CAP meeting, completed packets must be submitted to OFAA via your department administrator 6 weeks in advance of the anticipated CAP meeting.
+You can review the CAP deadlines and meeting schedule, and you can also find them on all the “Step 3” pages of the Appointment and Promotions 1-2-3 process.

-How long will it take for my application to be reviewed by CAP?
+How long will it take for my application to be reviewed by CAP or APT?

 What is the mentoring program?